 DIV 6614.
 The Parables of Jesus.
-[Formerly DIV 3161] Examining the nature of parable as form, the history of the interpretation of parables, the study of parables in the setting of the ministry of Jesus and the theology of the Evangelists, and literary criticism and the interpretation of parables.
-[3] Ms. Levine
+[Formerly DIV 3161] Examining the nature of parable as form, the history of the interpretation of parables, the study of parables in the setting of the ministry of Jesus and the theology

 DIV 6615.
 The Bible and Music.
 [Formerly DIV 2568] This course investigates Biblical texts [(1) Old Testament/Tanach; (2) Deuterocanonical texts/Old Testament Apocrypha; (3) New Testament] that have inspired musical settings and of the musical settings themselves.
 Emphasis on literary and musical analysis and interpretation.
 No musical or Scriptural background assumed.
 [3] Ms. Levine and Mr. Rose